Local tourists, guests to help hospitality industry recover - VietNamNet

 “MICE is to be hit by cuts in corporate spending in events and entertainments for at least the next two quarters.
 We will probably see the return of small-scale events first, as companies celebrate in smaller groups or by separate teams.
 International events held by multinational corporations with large numbers of international travellers will possibly return only after travel restrictions are lifted and corporate spending rises back to pre-pandemic levels, which may take a lot longer,” said Gasparatti.

-According to Savills, recovery was initially expected to follow a “V” shape model, which is common in the travel industry and has happened in Viet Nam in the past.
-For example, the China and Russia inbound markets fell from June 2014 to June 2015, but both quickly recovered.
+According to Savills, recovery was initially expected to follow a “V” shape model, which is common in the travel industry and has happened in Vietnam in the past.

 “However, the situation now is very different, and I believe most hotels and resorts should not expect full recovery until well into 2021 as the global economic impact and evolution of the virus are both still uncertain,” Gasparatti said.

 “As mentioned, we will rely on local demand first, especially younger generations of independent travellers, followed by reopening of some single key countries, to slowly come back.
-That said, looking into the evolvement of other countries like China where the government recently allowed hotels to reopen, it took only six weeks for occupancy to reach 32 per cent by the end of March after the drastic fall of occupancy in the month before, and this was mainly due to local travellers," Gasparatti said.
+That said, looking into the evolvement of other countries like China where the government recently allowed hotels to reopen, it took only six weeks for occupancy to reach 32 percent by the end of March after the drastic fall of occupancy in the month before, and this was mainly due to local travellers," Gasparatti said.
 "That has allowed hotels and resorts to regain business and reopen operations.
-We hope Viet Nam will once again prove to be a successful example for other countries to follow." — VNS
+We hope Vietnam will once again prove to be a successful example for other countries to follow."

 OR QUICK LOGIN